10 Best Dumbbell Bicep Exercises For Home Workout

 1. Stand up straight with your feet shoulder-width apart.

-2. Grab a dumbbell in each hand with an overhand grip, and make sure your arms are fully extended.
+2. Grab a dumbbell with an overhand grip in each hand, and ensure your arms are fully extended.

 3. Keep your upper arms stationary and your back straight, and curl the weights up towards your shoulders.
 Exhale as you do this.